Tajamul21/Tajamul21/README.md

 ### Hi there, I'm Tajamul! 👋

-I am currently a Research Associate II at MBZUAI in the Intelligent Visual Analytics Lab, primarily advised by Prof. Salman Khan and Prof. Rao Anwer.
-Previously, I was a Research Intern at Microsoft Research India in Bengaluru.
-Recently, I completed my Master's degree in Computer Science from the Indian Institute of Technology Delhi under the guidance of Prof. Chetan Arora.
-My academic journey began with a Bachelor's in Information Technology from the National Institute of Technology, Srinagar.
+I am currently a Research Consultant at King Abdullah University of Science and Technology (KAUST), working with Prof. Bernard Ghanem.
+Previously, I was a Research Associate II at MBZUAI in the Intelligent Visual Analytics Lab (IVAL), where I was primarily advised by Prof. Salman Khan and Prof. Rao Muhammad Anwer.
+Before that, I was a Research Intern at Microsoft Research India in Bengaluru.

+I completed my Master’s degree in Computer Science from the Indian Institute of Technology Delhi under the guidance of Prof. Chetan Arora.
+My academic journey began with a Bachelor’s degree in Information Technology from the National Institute of Technology, Srinagar.
 ---

 ### 🚀 **GitHub Stats & Contributions:**